 Traveling Guidelines during Covid-19 Pandemic

-Tourists follow Covid-19 related restriction guidelines in Kalash Valley.
-Traveling is not hampered, but you can follow some instructions.
+Tourists follow Covid-19-related restriction guidelines in Kalash Valley.
+Traveling is not hampered, but you can follow some instructions and need to be aware of scams during traveling.
 For instance, visitors are asked to wear masks and maintain a healthy distance of 1.5 meters.
 You must also follow safety guidelines while traveling to Kalash valley.
 There is a special National Coronavirus helpline is 9245746.
 If you feel like having Covid-19 symptoms, call on this number and get help from an official.

 What is Kalash Valley famous for?

 Kalah valley is famous for its scenic views that give the necessary escape from busy daily life.
 The shimmering water streams criss-cross through green meadows which give a magnificent view.
 Another thing that is particularly famous of Kalash valley among female tourists is the traditional ornamented dresses of Kalash females.
 All such aspects attract tourists from around the world to Pakistan to go for the Kalash valley tour.